 Nevertheless, there are still some traces of professional initiatives to improve and up- date urban planning approaches in Belgrade, even though usually with gloomy prospects to be realized.
-Urban Planning Institute in 2012 established a project on making an integrated urban development plan for Savamala, which would rely on previous studies of the Waterfront area (2007) (?) and of the Sava amphiteatre (?).
-The project relied on the ac- count of the up-to-date activities in Savamala, its brownfield capacities, and it addressed global sustainable development, creative industry, and climate change trends (?).
-This forward-thinking project was the result of professionals and experts in Urban Planning Institute and their non-governmental partners ”Ambero Serbia” (Service for Strengthening of local land management in Serbia) and ”GIZ Serbia” Serbian branch of GIZ (Deutsche Gesellschaft fr Internationale Zusammenarbeit), who tried to keep tracks of what is going on in the city.
-Unfortunately, this is not the regular practice, as the procedures, strate- gies and plans in Serbia are more often than not detached from actual space (Interview X).
+The Urban Planning Institute in 2012 established a project to create an integrated urban development plan for Savamala, which would rely on previous studies of the Waterfront area (2007) (?) and of the Sava amphiteatre (?).
+The project relied on an up-to-date account of the activities in Savamala, its brownfield capacities, and addressed global sustainable development, creative industry, and climate change trends (?).
+This forward-thinking project was the result of professionals and experts in the Urban Planning Institute and their non-governmental partners ”Ambero Serbia” (Service for Strengthening of local land management in Serbia) and ”GIZ Serbia” the Serbian branch of GIZ (Deutsche Gesellschaft fr Internationale Zusammenarbeit), which tried to keep track of what is going on in the city.
+Unfortunately, this is not the regular practice, as the procedures, strategies and plans in Serbia are more often than not detached from actual space (Interview X).

 Generally speaking, the regulatory framework in Serbia supports an administrative approach to urban-land management that becomes inefficient with market rules at work in post-socialist urban practice (Interview X).
-The initiatives for improvements mainly ended by rushed-in decentralization and problematic horizontal coordination (?).
+The initiatives for improvements have mainly ended with rushed-in decentralization and problematic horizontal coordination (?).
 Top-down regulatory structures and individuals in these institutions tend to keep power in their hands (?), while there is a general lack of political will and institutional and expert capacity to solve the issue of missing or inefficient regulatory mechanisms and institutions (?).
-In this manner, even cultural ventures, interventions, and policies when they have repercussions in urban economy become politically biased.
+In this manner, even cultural ventures, interventions, and policies when they have repercussions in the urban economy become politically biased.

-Prolonged regulatory gap in terms of urban economy instruments, real estate investments, urban development mechanisms were even further deepened in the local contexts of SEE (South Eastern Europe) with the global economic crisis (ibid.).
-No wonder that such contextual conditions put forth the appetites of the private investors as the fast-lane, short-term approaches to dealing with disastrous consequences of transition: low economic growth, high public debt, high unemployment, and the rise of poverty (?).
-Megaproject development for the very attractive location at Sava waterfront that relied on government interventions and was dependent on external investments reflected more the peak of the commercialization of urban fabric that actually started in 1989 (?) than an effort to establish a systematic investment policy in country’s construction industry (?.
+The prolonged regulatory gap in terms of the instruments of the urban economy, real estate investments, urban development mechanisms were even further deepened in the local contexts of SEE (South Eastern Europe) with the global economic crisis (ibid.).
+No wonder that such contextual conditions put forth the appetites of private investors as the fast-lane, short-term approaches to dealing with the disastrous consequences of transition: low economic growth, high public debt, high unemployment, and the rise of poverty (?).
+Megaproject development for the very attractive location at the Sava waterfront that relied on government interventions and was dependent on external investments more closely reflected the peak of the commercialization of the urban fabric that actually started in 1989 (?) than an effort to establish a systematic investment policy in the country’s construction industry (?.

-While the choice of the Sava waterfront, that partly pertains to Savamala was made because of its spatial capacity, the biased planning process, the disputable change of legislation and institutional framework and unprecedented top-down political pressures that followed, turned decision-making on the BWP into highly conflictive issue at local, city and national levels.
-Fragmented approach to evaluations of such project (non-defined pri- orities, no feasibility studies, poor if any cost estimations) and generous attitude toward the economic interests of the investor (the contract between the RS and the investor with detrimental consequences for the Serbian taxpayers, regulated possibility
+While the choice of the Sava waterfront, which partly pertains to Savamala, was made because of its spatial capacity, the biased planning process, the disputable change of legislation and the institutional framework and unprecedented top-down political pressures that followed, turned decision-making on the BWP into a highly conflictive issue at local, city and national levels.
+The fragmented approach to the evaluations of such a project (non-defined priorities, no feasibility studies, poor if any cost estimations) and a generous attitude toward the economic interests of the investor (the contract between the RS and the investor with detrimental consequences for the Serbian taxpayers, regulated the ability